zotonic/zotonic/doc/ref/modules/mod_ssl.rst

     This is the port mod_ssl will start the https listener on.
 When it is not defined then mod_ssl will assign a random port and set the ``mod_ssl.listen_port`` to that port number.

     Note that on Unix and BSD it is not possible to use ports below 1024.
 You need to map ports below 1024 to the ``mod_ssl.listen_port``.
-    See ...
-.. todo:: Add ref to "How to bind Zotonic to Port 80 and Port 443"
+See :ref:`How to bind Zotonic to Port 80 and Port 443 <manual-privileged-ports>`.

 ``mod_ssl.port``
     This is the *outside* port, as seen by a visitor of the site.
 When this is set to 443 then